 - A Designer Shoe Company (S.D.
-Fl.) – Represent plaintiff in a trade secret and contract dispute against former employee.
+Fl.) – Represented plaintiff in a trade secret and contract dispute against former employee.
 Successfully obtained preliminary injunction to restrain defendant’s misappropriation of plaintiff’s trade secrets.

 - R.R.
 Donnelley & Sons Company et al v.
-Nadolinski et al (D. Mass) – Represent global communications provider in a trade secret and contract dispute against former employee.
+Nadolinski et al (D. Mass) – Represented global communications provider in a trade secret and contract dispute against former employee.

-- Certain Digital Video Receivers and Hardware and Software Components Thereof (337-TA-1001) – Represent Rovi against Comcast in an investigation involving seven patents relating to interactive program guides and related technologies.
+- Certain Digital Video Receivers and Hardware and Software Components Thereof (337-TA-1001) – Represented Rovi against Comcast in an investigation involving seven patents relating to interactive program guides and related technologies.

 - Verified Hiring, LLC v.
 ADP, LLC (E.D.
 Tex.) – Defended ADP in NPE litigation involving employment data verification and matchmaking patents.

 - Allure Energy, Inc. v.
 Honeywell International Inc. (W.D.
-Tex.) – Defend Honeywell in a patent infringement and false advertising litigation involving internet-of-things technology.
+Tex.) – Defended Honeywell in a patent infringement and false advertising litigation involving internet-of-things technology.

-- A Pharmaceutical Company – Represent a pharmaceutical company in a U.S. Department of Justice investigation of potential off-label promotional activities.
+- A Pharmaceutical Company – Represented a pharmaceutical company in a U.S. Department of Justice investigation of potential off-label promotional activities.

 - Co-author, “Comparing U.S. and EPO Approaches to Diagnostic Patents,” Bloomberg BNA’s World Intellectual Property Report (June 2017)

 - Co-author, “Strategic and Practical Tips for Successful Ex Parte Seizure Under the DTSA,” NYIPLA The Report (December 2016/January 2017)